astorDev/versy/appstore/my-experience/article.md

 >
 > We will notify you as soon as there is new information to share.
 Other review inquiries may be filed via the Apple Developer Contact Us page.

-You may ask, why not just leaving it as a "Pending Review"?
-That's a mistery to me, too.
+You may ask, why not just leave it as a "Pending Review"?
+That's a mystery to me, too.
 Anyway, I started waiting.
-But by the 14th of January I was pretty confident my submission was forgotten.
+But by the 14th of January, I was pretty confident my submission was forgotten.
 Plus, I've made some changes to the app at this time, so I've created a new review submission.
 I got a new rejection a month later, on Feb 16.
 This is the two rejection reasons it listed:

 > ## Guideline 5.1.1(v) - Data Collection and Storage
 >